 Discuss treatment options with your vet, who may recommend physical therapy, corrective surgery, orthopedic braces, or possibly a mobility aid like a wheelchair.
 Depending on the cause of your pup’s condition, your vet may also recommend certain supplements, such as glucosamine and chondroitin, or prescription medication to help alleviate his symptoms.

 Seeing your older dog’s hind legs collapse can be heart-wrenching, but there’s no reason to panic.
-Take your pup to the vet to determine the cause of your dog’s weakness and follow your vet’s advice, providing the best possible chance at recovery.
+Take your pup to the vet to determine the cause of your dog’s weakness and follow their advice to provide the best possible chance at recovery.
 Aging is a part of life, but with a healthy diet, regular exercise, and the support of a devoted family, your dog can remain happy and young at heart.

 - Vets reveal 5 biggest dangers to pets during the Christmas season (and what to do to keep them safe